Treat Your Condition with Vascular Surgery in MA & RI

 Vascular Conditions Treated at Southcoast Health

-A vascular surgeon can treat many conditions and diseases involving the health of the lymphatic system, arteries and veins, including:
+A vascular surgeon treats a vast array of conditions and diseases related to the arteries, lymphatic system, and veins:

-- Carotid and vertebral artery disease: A blockage of the major arteries in the neck
+- Carotid or vertebral artery disease: A blockage in a major neck artery

-- Deep vein thrombosis (DVT): A blood clot in a large vein, of the chest, abdomen or legs
+- Deep vein thrombosis (DVT): A blood clot inside a large vein

-- Lymphedema: A buildup of fluid in the arms or legs
+- Lymphedema: Fluid buildup in the legs or arms

-- Mesenteric ischemia: A narrowing or blockage of the arteries of the small intestine or other digestive organs
+- Mesenteric ischemia: A blockage of arteries in your small intestine or other digestive organs

-- Peripheral arterial disease (PAD): A narrowing or blockage of the arteries in your pelvis, legs or arms that can cause pain and weakness in the legs, known as claudication
+- Peripheral arterial disease (PAD): A blockage in your pelvis, arms, or legs that causes weakness and pain

 - Pulmonary embolism: A blood clot that travels to the lungs

-- Venous insufficiency: A condition that occurs when the veins cannot return enough blood to the heart and can lead to venous stasis ulcers
+- Venous insufficiency: Sometimes, the veins can’t return sufficient blood to your heart and this leads to venous stasis ulcers

-At Southcoast Health, our vascular surgeons can perform various procedures and surgeries to treat vascular conditions, including:
+At Southcoast Health, our vascular surgeons can perform various procedures and surgeries to treat vascular conditions, including but not limited to:

 - Carotid and renal artery angioplasty and stenting to open blocked arteries.